AhmedAhmedEG/PyCSV/README.md

 Theme changer.

-And many more in the readme...
+And many more in the documentation...

 # Spell Check

+A standared small model is encluded.
-you can download full english models from here: https://github.com/hellohaptik/spello#get-started-with-pre-trained-models
+You can download large full english models from here: https://github.com/hellohaptik/spello#get-started-with-pre-trained-models

 # Requirments